What Are the Most Exciting Things to Do in Chicago with Kids?

 b- Maggie Daley Park

 Just next to Millennium Park is Maggie Daley Park, a dream for children.
-Its enormous Play Garden has suspension bridges, splash zones, slides, and climbing walls.
-Explore the best during the winter months, the Ice-Skating Ribbon will turn the park into a winter ice rink, surrounded by the Chicago skyline.
-The BP Pedestrian Bridge links the two parks, allowing visitors to walk and enjoy views of the children’s lake.
+Its enormous Play Garden has suspension bridges, splash zones, slides, climbing walls, and a mini golf course that the whole family enjoys.
+During the winter months, the Ice-Skating Ribbon turns the park into a stunning rink surrounded by the Chicago skyline with amazing views all around.
+The BP Pedestrian Bridge links the two parks, allowing visitors to walk and enjoy views of the lake.

 c- Grant Park and Buckingham Fountain

 Grant Park is often called the front yard of Chicago, with wide-open spaces for picnics, children’s playgrounds, and walking paths for sightseeing.
-As another central green space, Grant Park offers families plenty of room to explore and relax.
-The Buckingham Fountain, a spectacular one, features water shows accompanied by music and is sure to provide an enjoyable experience for both children and adults.
+North Avenue Beach, just up the lakefront, is another fantastic free option for families in summer, with easy Lake Michigan access, volleyball, and bike rentals for a cruise along the Lakefront Trail.
+The Buckingham Fountain features spectacular water shows accompanied by music and is sure to provide an enjoyable experience for both children and adults.

-Sailing around Chicago is one of the enchanted trips of children and adults.
-The Chicago Riverwalk is a lively walking destination, where families can walk, grab snacks from the food kiosks, and watch the boats pass.
+Sailing around Chicago is one of the most enchanting trips for children and adults.
+The Chicago Riverwalk is a lively walking destination where families can walk, grab snacks from the food kiosks, and watch the boats pass.
 The Chicago skyline is a scenic highlight and a central feature of the city’s landscape, offering beautiful views and a unique perspective of Chicago’s architecture.

-The river walk features landscaped paths and recreational opportunities along the river, making it perfect for sightseeing and enjoying the city skyline.
-It crosses Wacker Drive, doesn’t go through the middle of Chicago, and is surrounded by cafes and shady spots ideal for relaxing.
+The Riverwalk features landscaped paths and recreational opportunities along the river, making it a great place to take a stroll and enjoy the city skyline.
+It is surrounded by cafes and shady spots ideal for relaxing.
 For a better experience, book a family-friendly architecture boat tour.

 If the weather doesn’t cooperate, Chicago’s indoor play centers and entertainment venues keep the fun going.